-The EUDR will certainly add value by pushing for traceability something which has been hard to achieve in the sector in part for commercial reasons of competition among traders.
-Traceability can also improve compliance on other topics than deforestation.
-It certainly serves for identification and possible exclusion of non-compliant farms, but it is not necessarily leading to improvement on the ground towards sustainable production.
+The EUDR will certainly add significant value by pushing for traceability something which has been hard to achieve in the sector -in part for commercial reasons of competition among traders.
+Traceability can also improve compliance on other topics than deforestation and conversion.
+It may certainly serve to effectively curb soy-related deforestation and conversion, through identification and possible exclusion of non-compliant farms, in any case to Europe but it is not necessarily leading to improvement on the ground towards sustainable production.
+For this it would be important to go for DCF sustainable soy in all markets by having a consistent company policy (see next paragraph).